Building movements on the doorstep: the case of Germany's Die Linke

 What was new?

-Die Linke managed to attract thousands of volunteers for this work, often from non-party members or new party members – no mean feat given the traditional skepticism with which German parties regard these kind of organising approaches.
-But the sheer scale of the Die Linke election volunteering indicates that finally the tactic is regarded by the majority as credible after years and years of slow difficult work to change the culture of both institutions and social movements.
+Die Linke managed to attract thousands of volunteers for this work, often from non-party members or new party members.
+This is no mean feat given the traditional skepticism with which German parties AND movements regard these kind of organising approaches.
+Many of the volunteers were drawn from or motivated by the success of climate and housing movements who have used organising approaches over the last few years.
+The sheer scale of the Die Linke election volunteering indicates that finally the tactic is regarded by the majority as credible after years and years of slow difficult work to change the culture of both institutions and social movements.

 The outlook in this regard looks pretty rosy both in and outside the party.
-While Die Linke is scrambling to engage their tens of thousands of new members in local organising work that seeks to address cost of living issues such as a nation-wide rent cap, volunteers from social movements have taken their experiences door knocking for Die Linke back to their groups and are now confident advocates for tactics that reach outside the bubble familiar with the necessary organisation and training.
-But perhaps most important of all they take with them all the conversations they had and all those insights into perspectives and lives outside of their own mileu.
+While Die Linke is scrambling to engage their tens of thousands of new members in local organising work that seeks to address cost of living issues such as a nation-wide rent cap, volunteers from social movements have taken their experiences door knocking for Die Linke back to their groups and are now confident advocates for tactics that reach outside their bubble.
+This is crucial because organizing in contexts that are not bound by the compromises of participating in the Government (Die Linke's success means that for some laws the new government of SPD and CDU need the votes of Die Likne to pass certain legislation) is going to be central to the task of credibly engaging people who are considering supporting the extreme right.
+Perhaps most important of all the volunteers take with them all the conversations they had and all those insights into perspectives and lives outside of their own mileu.

 Movement Hub

-For the last three and a half years Movement Hub has been supporting various initiatives that have applied” structure based organising” in non-workplace settings.
-We have prioritised this work because we recognised that the climate movement was in the process of being “wedged”.
-Painted as into a corner as a movement that makes ordinary people’s lives more expensive and difficult.
-We recognised that we needed to find those points where decarbonisation and cost of living intersect, and then we needed to organise people who were not (climate) activists and were never going to be first and foremost climate activists.
+For the last three and a half years Movement Hub has been supporting various initiatives that have applied ”structure based organising” in non-workplace settings.
+We have prioritised this work because we recognised that the climate movement was in the process of being “wedged” - in other words, painted into a corner as a movement that makes ordinary people’s lives more expensive and difficult.
+We recognised that we needed to find those points where decarbonisation and cost of living intersect, and then we needed to organise people who were not (climate) activists and were never going to be first and foremost climate activists so that we can build a credible powerful base that can make and defend transition demands.

 We noticed that when we looked for those points of intersection, we often revealed the need to transform ownership and management structures to more democratic and collective forms.
 Starting with these observations we prioritised: a) work that developed ways to engage everyone in a structure (not just the people who already agree with us) on terms that makes sense to them b) approaches that focused on winning a specific improvement from an opponent through the collective public protest led by the people in the structure and c) work that builds longer term capacity for democratic participation.

-As such we supported with strategic accompaniment, or fiscal hosting and other incubation services all of the key organising projects that made the Die Linke knocking possible.
-Because that work did not come from the party itself – it came from, was undertaken by and was not possible without the participants of social movements (most specifically climate, housing, migrant and anti-fascist movements).
+As such we supported with strategic accompaniment, or fiscal hosting and other incubation services many of the key organising projects that proved that organising conversations work.
+People who built experience in these campaigns and inititives, and people inspired by these initiatives, made up a significant proportion of the thousands of volunteers who knocked doors for Die Linke.
+The work of popularising door-knocking did not start with the party itself – it came from, was undertaken by and was not possible without the participants of social movements (most specifically water protection, climate, housing, migrant and anti-fascist movements).

 What we recognise now is that we need to formalise the support structures that enable this scaling up, so these tactics can be used to support the green transition in various forms by a range of actors who have never used them before.